Interactive-Gaming-Entertainment/safecharge-api/README.md

 # Safecharge

-A simple Ruby wrapper for the SafeCharge payment API
+A simple Ruby wrapper for the SafeCharge PPP Payment API

 ## Status